haiku/haikudepotserver/docs/local-development.md

 ## Preparation

 1. Install the necessary software for HDS
-  - Java 21+
+  - Java 25+
   - Postgres Database Server and Client 14+
   - Python 3
-  - Docker
+  - Podman
 1. Setup the database server
   - Listening on a TCP/IP socket
   - Empty database
   - User with password to access the database
-1. Copy the file `support/deployment/config.properties` to `haikudepotserver-webapp/src/main/resources/local.properties`.
-Modify at least the following configuration items to suit your environment;
+1. Create a `.yaml` file somewhere on the local storage and configure the following keys in that file as appropriate.
+See the `application.yaml` file in the source code for documentation.

   - `spring.datasource.url`
   - `spring.datasource.username`
   - `spring.datasource.password`